DSML Environments

 Versioning

 Both Python and R are scripting languages.
-Neither has inherent versioning switches and both use fixed version 3rd party packages.
-As such, it is extremely complicated to create and run different Python or R programs from the same setup, which each program may use a different version of the language engines AND different versions of the underlying 3rd party packages.
+Neither has inherent versioning switches and both use fixed version third-party packages.
+As such, it is extremely complicated to create and run different Python or R programs from the same setup, which each program may use a different version of the language engines AND different versions of the underlying third-party packages.

-Pyramid solves this issue by crating and maintaining multiple environments:
+Pyramid solves this issue by creating and maintaining multiple environments:

-• Python - multiple virtual environments can be created and deployed to the one or more AI servers.
-Different versions of Python CAN coexist on the same host, so its possible to deploy multiple coexisting versions.
+• Python - Multiple virtual environments can be created and deployed to one or more AI servers.
+Different versions of Python CAN coexist on the same host, so it is possible to deploy multiple coexisting versions.

 Scale Out and Load Balancing